flyteorg/flyte/rsts/tutorials/getting_started/run_flyte_hosted.rst

 Once again, commit your changes and register them like so ::

-  git add -u && git commit -m "Added an example flyte workflow" PROJECT=myflyteproject FLYTE_HOST=localhost:80 make register
+  git add . && git commit -m "Added an example flyte workflow" PROJECT=myflyteproject FLYTE_HOST=localhost:80 make register

 Replace ``localhost`` with your external IP if you are **not** port-forwarding the service.